-PPO allowance: an amount that we negotiate with each provider or provider group who participates in our network.
-For these PPO allowances, the PPO provider has agreed to accept the negotiated reduction and you are not responsible for the discounted amount.
-In these instances, the benefit we pay plus any applicable deductible, copayment or coinsurance you are responsible for, equals payment in full.
+Network allowance: an amount that we negotiate with each provider or provider group who participates in our network.
+For these Network allowances, the Network provider has agreed to accept the negotiated reduction and you are not responsible for the discounted amount.
+In these instances, the benefit we pay plus any applicable deductible, copayment or coinsurance you are responsible for equals payment in full.

-In-Network allowance: a negotiated amount the mental health/substance abuse provider has agreed to accept as the negotiated reduction and you are not responsible for the discounted amount.
-In these instances, the benefit we pay plus any applicable deductible, copayment or coinsurance you are responsible for, equals payment in full.
+Network allowance for mental health and substance abuse: a negotiated amount the mental health/substance abuse provider has agreed to accept as the negotiated reduction and you are not responsible for the discounted amount.
+In these instances, the benefit we pay plus any applicable deductible, copayment or coinsurance you are responsible for equals payment in full.